November 3, 2018 at 8:30 pm #31092UninventedParticipant

 Remember, our ninja thought there was something fishy about “22th.”
 And he was correct in thinking so.
 Why make that obviously intentional error unless our attention needs to be drawn to it?
 If you didn’t know what is significant about December 22nd, you should know now if you Googled it.
 It is the start of Winter Solstice.
 Good to know!

 (I Googled all three dates, in particularly, how they may apply to Japanese culture.
 The February and May dates didn’t reveal anything that seemed to be appropriate or significant to the game or clues.
-Which is how I concluded, after seeing that another clue in this puzzle includes Winter Solstice, and none of the info I found about the other two dates were significant, then the “22th” and Winter Solstice has to be relevant.)
+Which is how I concluded, after seeing that another clue in this puzzle includes Winter Solstice, and none of the info I found about the other two dates were significant, then the “22th” and Winter Solstice have to be relevant.)

 Now we have this next tidbit of info: